squeaky-pl/japronto/tutorial/4_request.md

   # Message body
   # If there is a message body attached to a request (as in a case of `POST`)
-  # method the following attriutes can be used to examine it.
+  # method the following attributes can be used to examine it.
   # Given a `POST` request with body set to `b'J\xc3\xa1'`, `Content-Length` header set
   # to `3` and `Content-Type` header set to `text/plain; charset=utf-8` this
   # would yield `mime_type` set to `'text/plain'`, `encoding` set to `'utf-8'`,